gvisoc/gvisoc.github.io/_posts/2023-10-10-blog-more-blog-again.md

 In retrospective, I think that connecting to the internet was what that one thing that changed my way of seeing the world.

 - With an inexpensive and fast way to have conversations with anyone: the e-mail.
 The first e-mail I ever sent after the few usual "let's try this!" emails with some friends was to a writer, commenting on a column he wrote weekly on a magazine that came attached to a newspaper, on Sundays.
 He wrote back in less than a day.
 - Also, with an inexpensive and fast way of discussing solutions to problems and other stuff: the forums and message boards.
 I was *so* into them.
 One of the forums I was posting on, @RROBA, belonged to a magazine with the same name, and I was so prolific and respected that they've asked me to write articles for the magazine.
 Paid articles.
 To get my articles done, I was exploring the subjects I was studying at college, and writing in a way that was palatable to a much wider audience.
 I was monetising my labs' assignments.
-It felt audacions, and I think it really was an audacity.
+It felt audacious, and I think it really was an audacity.
 And of 4 articles I wrote, 3 of them made the magazine cover story back in 2003.
 - And, most importantly, with an inexpensive way of publishing our thoughts: the possibility of hosting our own website.

 First, I started a site in Geocities (still available in the wayback machine!), mainly about my own stuff, and for a very brief period of time, for posting photos.
-Writing HTML 4 and CSS 2 by hand was A CHORE, so soon I had a couple of sites in Blogger, for roughtly the same kind of content, and later on moved on to Wordpress dot com.
+Writing HTML 4 and CSS 2 by hand was A CHORE, so soon I had a couple of sites in Blogger, for the same kind of content, and later on moved on to Wordpress dot com.

 Blogs were the main content source in the early 2000s, and I had *a few*.